MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-module-client-h/iothubmoduleclient-sendeventasync.md

 );
 ```

-Asynchronous call to send the message specified by `eventMessageHandle`.

 ## Parameters
-* `iotHubModuleClientHandle`The handle created by a call to the create function.
+* `iotHubModuleClientHandle` The handle created by a call to the create function.

-* `eventMessageHandle`The handle to an IoT Hub message.
+* `eventMessageHandle` The handle to an IoT Hub message.

-* `eventConfirmationCallback`The callback specified by the module for receiving confirmation of the delivery of the IoT Hub message.
+* `eventConfirmationCallback` The callback specified by the module for receiving confirmation of the delivery of the IoT Hub message.
 This callback can be expected to invoke the [IoTHubModuleClient_SendEventAsync](#iothub__module__client_8h_1a512d1335ba02912fed91a8ea00f0bd67) function for the same message in an attempt to retry sending a failing message.
 The user can specify a `NULL` value here to indicate that no callback is required.

-* `userContextCallback`User specified context that will be provided to the callback.
+* `userContextCallback` User specified context that will be provided to the callback.
 This can be `NULL`.

 **NOTE:** The application behavior is undefined if the user calls the [IoTHubModuleClient_Destroy](#iothub__module__client_8h_1af70545d139f41f0bc8acb51725c2d0de) function from within any callback.